mvysny/slf4j-handroid/README.md

 # slf4j-android fixed

 Tired of slf4j-android not logging your debug messages?
-Tired of android logger hiding your UnknownHostException or other exceptions not appearing?
-Use this instead of the built-in slf4j-android logger.
+Tired of android logger hiding your `UnknownHostException` or other exceptions not appearing?
+Use this fork of the standard `slf4j-android` logger.

 Features